 Methadone is among a few medications used as maintenance treatment for more dangerous opioids like heroin and fentanyl.1 Other such medications are naltrexone and buprenorphine.1 However, methadone is considered a highly effective medication, as it reduces cravings, blocks the euphoric effects of opioids, and reduces withdrawal symptoms.4 In this way, methadone helps curb the dangerous effects of opioids while gently easing a person away from using opioid drugs like heroin.1

-The idea behind using methadone as maintenance treatment is that it acts similar to the opioid but does not produce the associated high.4 Research has shown that medications like methadone are preferable to detoxification as it reduces the risks associated with withdrawal, overdose, criminality, and infections.4 Not only that, maintenance treatment using addiction treatment medications helps improve health and quality of life.4
+The idea behind using methadone as a maintenance treatment is that it acts similarly to the opioid but does not produce the associated high.4 Maintenance treatment using addiction treatment medications helps improve people’s health and quality of life.4

 Methadone activates the same receptors that other opioids act on, including inhibition of pain transmission, making it an effective medication for neuropathic pain as well.5 Given that it does not create the euphoria that short-acting opioids induce, it helps curb the addiction and reinforcement mechanism of more dangerous opioids.5